rene-d/netatmo/README.md

 None and none.

-It is NOT an official software from Netatmo and is not endorsed or supported by this company.
+It is NOT an official software from Netatmo and it is not endorsed or supported by this company.

 This library has been written as a personal work.
 Feel free to improve or adapt it to your own needs.

 ## Notes

-### Installation on a Synology NAS

-Synology provides a Python 3 package that lacks the [requests](http://python-requests.org/) module.
-Here is an simple download method, without git, pip or setup.py:

-    curl -sL https://api.github.com/repos/kennethreitz/requests/tarball/v2.12.1 | tar -xzf - --strip-components=1 --wildcards '*/requests'

 ### Other Netatmo devices

 This library has been tested only with the weather station and its interior module.
 I don't know if it works well with the windgauge or the pluviometer.
 Other devices are unsupported, but their methods could be easily added.
 See [Netatmo Connect APIs](https://dev.netatmo.com/dev/resources/technical/reference).

+### Installation on a Synology NAS

+Synology provides a Python 3 package that lacks the [requests](http://python-requests.org/) module.
+Here is an simple download method, without git, pip or setup.py:

+    curl -sL https://api.github.com/repos/kennethreitz/requests/tarball/v2.12.1 | tar -xzf - --strip-components=1 --wildcards '*/requests'